anuradhases/anuradhases/README.md

 * Translating business needs into technical requirements
 * Developing dashboards with PowerBI and Tableau.

-🔭 I’m currently working on a Property and Salary Analysis project using PostgreSQL, Snowflake and Tableau.
+🔭 I’m currently working on a Property and Salary Analysis project using Snowflake and Tableau.

 🌱 I most recently finished the Analyze Data with Python course on Codecademy.